rwxrob/awesome-go/README.md

 and personally share Linus Torvalds opinion that it destroyed the FSF.

 I also won't list anything here that has a paywall of any kind, including books you have to purchase without a free version.
-Not everyone in the world can find the money to pay American prices for things.
-Holding knowledge behind a paywall that is based on the economy of your particularly affluent country is unethical.
-I won't do it.
-People can pay what they can for content I produce.
-That decision is up to them, not the randomness of the conditions in which a person is born.

 ## My Own Stuff